Drkareemkamal/cancer-survival-predictor/README.md

 ![Pathology task summary](figures/pathology_tasks.png)

-**How to read this plot:** the left panel compares accuracy and macro F1 for each extracted pathology field.
+the left panel compares accuracy and macro F1 for each extracted pathology field.
 Accuracy tells how often the model is correct overall; macro F1 is stricter for imbalanced classes because every class contributes equally.
 Tasks such as `cancer_type`, `primary_site`, `n_stage`, and `prior_malignancy` have strong accuracy, while lower macro F1 on fields such as `histology`, `prior_malignancy`, and `prognosis_good` shows that rare labels remain harder.
 The right panel compares the three Saluja-overlap tasks: PathQwen2.5 is close on cancer-type classification but still trails on AJCC stage and prognosis reasoning.

 ---